 If the judges believe that the problem statement is sufficiently clear, you will receive the response, "No response, read problem statement."
 If you receive this response, you should read the problem description more carefully.
 If you still feel there is an ambiguity, you will have to be more specific or descriptive of the ambiguity you may have found.

 Submitting

-- 5. Solutions for problems submitted for judging are called runs.
-Each run will be judged. - 6.
-The judges will respond to your submission with one of the following responses.
+5. Solutions for problems submitted for judging are called runs.
+Each run will be judged.